<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1741336722824154&amp;ev=PageView&amp;noscript=1">

 • Enabling the privacy and security of patient data

-A new ECM will change how people work and affect the way documents are managed right across your organisation.
+A new ECM will change how people work and manage documents across your organisation.
 It's not an easy or quick decision to make, but our Enterprise Content Management Checklist will help you consider your options and identify the right ECM to meet your business needs.